Vansh018/Writeups/writeups/THM/tryhackme-dx1-liberty-island/tryhackme-dx1-liberty-island.md

 **user flag:** `thm{6ae787a98fff512ae33335e1264f0dd3}`

-The Desktop also has a `badactors-list` binary sitting next to `user.txt` — this is the client for the C2 service seen on port 23023.
+The Desktop also has a `badactors-list` binary sitting next to `user.txt`

 ## Reversing the `badactors-list` client